nicolasdespres/respect/README.md

 * Document sanitizer: turn plain string and integer values into real objects.
 * Extensible API to add your custom validator and sanitizer.
 * Extensible macro definition system to factor you schema definition code.

+Coming soon:

+* More way to specify hash key's value.
+* Extensible validator API.
+* More extensible DSL API: define your own definition class, create macros not based on core statements.
+* More extensible Schema API: sub-class Schema not only CompositeSchema.
+* A way to set options for nested schema in custom types.
+* More extensible dumpers API.

+Later:

+* A JSON schema loader.

 # Take a Tour